Hundred Rabbits: History

 In January 2016, Linvega and Bell left their apartment in Montreal to move onto a liveaboard sailboat docked in Victoria, British Columbia.
 They decided to document their lives and work in hopes of inspiring others to find ways to practice resiliency in their lives.
 They named their sailboat "Pino" after the cyberpunk character of the same name from the anime Ergo Proxy.
 Pino is a 10-meter, fiberglass, 1982 Yamaha sailboat, costing $38,000 at purchase.
 Linvega and Bell each took out a bank loan to cover the purchase of the boat.
 At the time, Hundred Rabbits was being financed by 170 supporters on Patreon.

 Hundred Rabbits has said their decision to move offshore was inspired by watching liveaboard videos online and their desire to live more sustainably, using little electricity.
 Linvega has also said they wanted to find a way to live a mobile and minimalist lifestyle following their frustration with living a sedentary life, the need to relocate their belongings and to go through the process of acquiring and renewing visas during travels.

 After buying Pino, they sought to remove any technology they were concerned they would be unable to repair mid-journey, including their refrigerator and hot water tank.
 Neither Linvega or Bell had experience as sailors prior to them moving onto Pino.
-At the time, their work was partially supported by Patreon donations.
-Linvega and Bell also maintained remote jobs they could complete from their sailboat to support their projects.

 During the first six months of their travels they sailed around the Canadian Pacific coast near British Columbia.
 They had planned a four-week trip to Hawaii starting Canada Day, however, after a storm complicated their plans they decided to travel south to San Francisco and then Mexico.
 They later travelled to French Polynesia, Japan, and then back to the Canadian Pacific coast.